Wednesday, August 07, 2024

 To be sure, the Medtronic/Abbott collaboration is a mutually-beneficial deal for both companies.
 Medtronic was a high-cost CGM manufacturer which could not match the Abbott's lower cost of making CGM sensors.
 But it is also kind of a slap in the face to Dexcom which tells everyone it is the only CGM brand which works with AID systems in the U.S. Dexcom, for its part, has partnerships for a number of insulin AID systems, although several are "non-exclusive" partnerships (including both Insulet/Omnipod as well as Tandem's pumps, although they both have more work to finish before their AID systems will work with Abbott's newest Freestyle Libre 3 model in the U.S.

-Recall that the reason for Dexcom's current domination in AID systems is because Dexcom currently pays CVS Caremark/Aetna and United Healthcare's OptumRx legally-exempted rebate kickbacks for "formulary exclusion" of CGMs sold via the retail pharmacy channel which exclude "All other continuous glucose monitoring systems that are not DEXCOM brand".
+One reason you might not be aware of for Dexcom's current domination in U.S. AID systems is because Dexcom currently pays CVS Caremark/Aetna and United Healthcare's OptumRx legally-exempted rebate kickbacks for "formulary exclusion" of CGMs sold via the retail pharmacy channel which exclude "All other continuous glucose monitoring systems that are not DEXCOM brand".
 For its part, Abbott has a work-around to that, by introducing a cash-pay manufacturer coupon which I blogged about in December 2023.
 Unfortunately, most U.S. patients are clueless about their true out-of-pocket costs for CGM sensors.
 Otherwise, they would conclude Abbott's Freestyle Libre with its 14 day wear-time is significantly less costly than Dexcom's CGM sensors which only offer 10 day wear-time.

 No comments: